wenxind/wenxind.github.io/index.md

 # About Me

 I am a third-year PhD student in the Computer Science department at **University of Chicago**.
 I am advised by [Prof. Heather Zheng](http://people.cs.uchicago.edu/~htzheng/) and [Prof. Ben Zhao](http://people.cs.uchicago.edu/~ravenben/).
 My research focuses on **security and privacy in machine learning**.
 I received my bachelor’s degrees in Computer Science and Mathematical Sciences with a minor in Computational Finance from Carnegie Mellon University in 2020.
-I received my master's degree in Computer Science -- Research Thesis from Carnegie Mellon University in 2021, jointly advised by Prof. Nihar B. Shah and Prof. Weina Wang.
+I received my master's degree in Computer Science -- Research Thesis from Carnegie Mellon University in 2021, jointly advised by [Prof. Nihar Shah](https://www.cs.cmu.edu/~nihars/) and [Prof. Weina Wang](https://www.cs.cmu.edu/~weinaw/).